CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Practical Tradeoffs and Phased Approach

-Detailed submetering maximizes precision but incurs installation and maintenance costs.
-Start with top consumers (HVAC, lighting: 60–70% of consumption), link with CAFM-metadata, and scale successively.
-Maximum granularity counts less than responsibility-based mapping.
+Detailed submetering maximizes precision, but incurs installation and maintenance costs.
+Start with top consumers (HVAC, lighting: 60–70% of consumption), link to CAFM-metadata and scale successively.
+Maximum granularity matters less than responsibility-based mapping.

-Extended example: In a municipal administration building (15,000 m²), submetering for HVAC/lighting led to an 18% reduction in peak load through time-controlled dimming.
-The facility manager adjusted maintenance intervals and replaced manual reporting – annual savings: €45,000 with ROI of 14 months.
+Extended example: In a municipal administration building (15,000 m²), submetering for HVAC/lighting led to an 18% peak load reduction through time-controlled dimming.
+The facility manager adjusted maintenance intervals, replaced manual reporting – annual savings: €45,000 on ROI of 14 months.

 Common Misconceptions and Solutions

-Many expect pure Softwaremagic; practice shows: data quality and governance are often missing.
-Check interfaces (BACnet, Modbus, OPC UA) to CAFM/BMS early.
+Many expect pure Software-magic; practice shows: data quality and governance are often lacking.
+Check interfaces early (BACnet, Modbus, OPC UA) to CAFM/BMS.
 Without device-room-cost center mapping, it remains just dashboards.

-Inventory Tip: Conduct a 1-day workshop: inventory data sources, assign responsible parties.
-Pilot before tender reveals risks.
+Inventory tip: Conduct a 1-day workshop: inventory data sources, assign responsible parties.
+A pilot before tender uncovers risks.

-Potential only arises through measurement concept, context, and repeatable pipelines.
-A main meter provides clues – not a portfolio of measures.
+Potential only arises through a measurement concept, context, and repeatable pipelines.
+A main meter provides indications – not a portfolio of measures.

-1. Identify Top 5 Consumers: Based on invoices/cost centers; HVAC/compressed air prioritize (ROI > 200%).
+1. Identify Top 5 consumers: Based on invoices/cost centers; HVAC/Compressed air prioritization (ROI > 200%).

 2. Weather-corrected baseline: Use degree-day regressions; comparable across years.